lucent-mc/docs/Home.md

 On the right, there is a sidebar with navigation items for the most important pages on this wiki.
 If you're struggling to find something, try the search bar in the "Pages" section.

+This wiki will eventually move to a dedicated website either on [Obsidian Publish](https://obsidian.md/publish) or [Quartz](https://github.com/jackyzha0/quartz) to support useful extra features like callouts and frontmatter.
+Please bare with us and ignore the wrongly formatted frontmatter at the top of all pages.

 Don't know where to start?
 Give [[Lucent Adventures|this page]] a shot!

 Lucent Adventures uses the NeoForge loader, supporting Fabric mods through the [[Sinytra Connector]] and [[Forgified Fabric API]] mods.